Vader-Femi/portfolio/content/sections/about/about.md

 With a BSc in Computer Science and 2 years of professional coding under my belt, I’ve worked with Kotlin, Flutter, Dart, and Jetpack Compose.
 I enjoy pushing the boundaries of mobile tech, staying ahead of trends, and optimizing every pixel and line of code.

- More than just a developer, I’m a relentless learner.
-I’m always exploring new ways to improve, always ready to tackle challenges, and always striving to build something extraordinary.
-Let’s create something amazing! 😎🔥

 <a href="https://drive.google.com/file/d/1tbYHAddPDwdZwfqkfa1vcPaHL4qcBXqx/view?usp=sharing" target="_blank" rel="nofollow noopener noreferrer" aria-label="External Link"><u>My Résumé</u></a>